aggregat4/dendriform/JOURNAL.md

 2. Or I allow for dynamic switching between documents in which case I need to deinit all the appropriate things and reinitialize them afterwards.

 I want to give the seconds strategy a go.
 Starting in tree.ts it needs to manage the document id as a parameter from the outside and react appropriately to update requests where the id may be a different one.
 Not having looked at this in detail I hope I can "just" leave the Tree object initialized and "just" switch out the underlying treeservice/commandhandler/eventlog.

+Maybe I can do something about the fact that Tree gets the treeservice as well as the command handler injected?
+Can I factor those treeservice related bits out?

+TreeService is also in the TreeActionContext... not nice.